determined-ai/determined/docs/interfaces/notebooks.rst

    Manager``.

 ***************************************
- Using the Determined CLI in Notebooks
+ Use the Determined CLI in Notebooks
 ***************************************

 The Determined CLI is installed into notebook containers by default.
 This allows users to interact